bobgreenshields/rivers-of-blood-faq/docs/house-rules/declare-actions.md

 In the past I have allowed a limited amount of conditionality but not *I run over there and do that unless this happens in which case I run in the other direction and do something else.*

 The conditionality usually revolves around changing your intended target because it has already being killed (as long as it doesn't involve extensive movement).
 Although a little contradictory with the thinking behind this rule, having no one to attack and wasting a round is **not fun**.

+It also helps to speed combat up, everyone thinks about what they are going to do at the same time rather than sequentially and if you are having problems I have a little sand timer to focus your mind 😀